ChingyCheng/chingycheng.github.io/index.md

 Hi there!
 Welcome to my home page.

-I’m  Cheng (ChiEnn) Cheng, an AI researcher with a deep interest in Computational Epidemiology.
-My work focuses on integrating deep learning techniques with infectious disease modeling to contribute to the prevention and control of infectious diseases.
+I’m  Cheng (ChiEnn) Cheng, with a deep interest in Computational Epidemiology.
+My research focuses on integrating deep learning techniques with infectious disease modeling to contribute to the prevention and control of infectious diseases.

-Currently, I'm pursuing a Master of Science in Mathematics and Statistics at the Institute of Mathematical Sciences, University of Malaya.
-My academic journey involves extensive research in data analysis and biomathematics, particularly exploring the potential of deep learning in these fields.
-My early research includes significant work on earthquake data during my sophomore year.
-For a more detailed overview of my work, please visit my [Research page](/_pages/research.md)
+I recently completed an M.Sc. in Mathematics & Statistics at the Institute of Mathematical Sciences, University of Malaya, where my work centered on data analysis and biomathematics, with a growing emphasis on learning-enhanced mechanistic models.
+Earlier in my career, I worked on earthquake data analysis during my sophomore year, which sparked my interest in scientific modeling.For a more detailed overview of my work, please visit my [Research page](/_pages/research.md)

 **I am actively seeking PhD positions for Spring 2026 or  Fall 2026 intake.** If my research interests align with yours, or if you have opportunities that fit my background, I would love to connect!

 If you have any questions, please feel free to [reach out](mailto:cheng.cheng@um.edu.my) to me.
 I believe communication is the foundation of academic progress.
 ## Recent News
-last updated: Feb 10th, 2025
+last updated: Oct 5th, 2025
 - The research project I participated [Dynamic analysis and optimal control of a fractional-order epidemic model with nucleic acid detection and individual protective awareness: A Malaysian case study ](https://www.aimspress.com/journal/Math)  has been accepted on the **AIMS Mathematics**.

 - The research project I led during my master’s program, [Leveraging dynamics informed neural networks for predictive modeling of COVID-19 spread: A hybrid SEIRV-DNNs approach](https://www.nature.com/articles/s41598-025-85440-1), has been published in the **Scientific Reports**.